antarctica/lantern/docs/models.md

 > ArcGIS resources) is effectively represented by ArcGIS layer distribution options within catalogue resources, which
 > link to the respective ArcGIS content items.

+### ArcGIS items thumbnails

+ArcGIS items can optionally include a thumbnail image (a Esri generic default is used if not set).
+This property is mapped to a `identification.graphic_overviews` with an identifier of `overview-agol` (other values are ignored).

+#### ArcGIS items thumbnails syncing

+To ensure accurate change detection when applying a record to an ArcGIS item (via the [`esri-item`](/docs/supplemental/proto-cli-reference.md#esri-item) command), the `href` property of this graphic overview MUST include a `sha1Agol` query parameter, set after an initial application and known accurate state.

+> [!NOTE]
+> Capturing this known SHA1 value is a manual action (via downloading the thumbnail image from on the ArcGIS item page
+> and running `sha1sum` or similar locally).

+See the [ArcGIS Thumbnails](/docs/libraries.md#arcgis-thumbnails) Libraries documentation for more information on how thumbnail values are compared.

+> [!TIP]
+> As a best practice, graphic overviews SHOULD also include a `sha1` query parameter (in addition to `sha1Agol`) with a
+> value for the original, non-Arc processed value.

 ### ArcGIS items limitations

 > [!WARNING]